dojot/alarm-client-node/README.md

 client.close();
 ```

-Other parameters includes:
+Other parameters include:
 ```javascript
 function send(alarm,
   hostname = 'localhost', port = '5672',
   username = 'guest', password = 'guest')
 ```

-The user should close the connection when is done through:
+When no more alarms are to be sent, the connection should be closed using:
 ```javascript
 function close();
 ```